Kinetic theory of non-thermal fixed points in a Bose gas: Scaling analysis of the kinetic equations

-\emph{Collective-scattering regime, $z>0$}.--- Here, $\gamma_{\kappa}=2-\eta$, and the cascade solution applies for $z<2(2-\eta)/3$, cf.~\eq{NTFPzregime}, and thus, e.g., to Bogoliubov quasiparticles ($z=1$, $\eta=0$).
-The $T$-matrix exponent $m$ is then given by \Eq{mWTz}, which gives
+\emph{Collective-scattering regime}.--- With the scattering $T$-matrix in the non-perturbative limit, one finds that a similar cascade solution as for weak-wave turbulence applies for $z<2(2-\eta)/3$, cf.~\eq{NTFPzregime}, and thus, e.g., to Bogoliubov quasiparticles ($z=1$, $\eta=0$).
+The temporal exponent results as

-independent of whether one considers a quasiparticle or an energy cascade, and exactly as for the self-similar evolution, cf.~\Eq{betaSfreecoll}.
 Hence, if $z>0$, the scaling parameter is $\tau=t/t_{0}$ and the evolution is critically slowed at large times.
+The momentum exponent $\kappa$, for the quasi-particle cascade building up in this way is obtained as